2010 Georgia Tech Yellow Jackets football team: North Carolina

-Pregame Line: North Carolina −3

 After receiving the opening kickoff the Tar Heels moved the ball down the field.
 Completing several passes and countering with quick runs.
 With senior running back Johnny White finding holes and running hard.
 A defense that didn't show much resistance during the drive stiffened inside of 10 yards to hold UNC to a field goal.

 After the ensuing kick off it only took two plays with a modest game before Orwin Smith was able to take a pitch the length of the field for the touchdown.
 Leaving the Jackets ahead 3–7.
 UNC next scored on a long pass to Eric Highsmith who was left open on a blown coverage by a young safety.
 Roddy Jones was then able to score a receiving touchdown pass, making it 10–14.

 Yates was finding ways to get the ball to receivers and the receivers were finding ways to make catches.
 Taking the ball 80 yards on the next drive and sneaking it in from the 1-yard line.
 The Jackets countered with a field goal to end the half, leaving it even at 17.
 The first miscue came from Georgia Tech when they fumbled a pitch when Roddy Jones slipped while in motion and lost pitch relationship.
 Giving the Tar Heels good field position they took a 24–17 lead on a run by White.
 Another fumble on their next drive caused Georgia Tech to punt.
 Then a fumble by Yates after running into his fullback returned the ball to the Jackets.

 A big third down pass with eleven yards to go saw Nesbitt find Jones after scrambling.
 Jones escaped down to the five-yard line.
 Tech found the end zone after a run by Allen and a Nesbitt keeper.
 Bringing the score to 24–24.

 On its next drive UNC was forced to punt.
 This drive saw the Jackets only incompletion which came when Embry Peeples caught the pass but was unable to stay in bounds.
 This setup Scott Blair with a 46-yard field goal which he was able to convert.
 Giving them 27–24 lead.
 The Tar Heels next drive was ended when Zack Pianalto fumbled a completed pass.
 The Jackets were able to add another field goal before the end of the game.